History of Breck

 In 1981, Breck moved to its present location in Golden Valley, occupying the city’s former middle and high school, which had been closed due to a school district merger.
 Construction began on facilities, including a new Chapel of the Holy Spirit, which was dedicated on the third anniversary of the fire that devastated its River Road predecessor.

 Breck celebrated its centennial in 1986 with enthusiasm.
 That same year, John Littleford was succeeded by interim headmaster Kathryn Harper.
 Sam Salas served as headmaster from 1987 and retired in June 2007.
-Edward Kim began his tenure as Breck’s Head of School in July 2007.
+Edward Kim served Breck's Head of School for 10 years, from 2007-2017.